Is Your Employer Not Paying Overtime? What to Know

 In most cases, proper overtime pay classification depends on (a) how much you are paid, (b) how you are paid, and (c) what your job duties/responsibilities are.
 While there are exceptions, typically, to be exempt an employee must meet 3 tests: (1) be paid at least $455*/per week (2) be paid on a salaried basis, and (3) perform exempt job duties.
 The three most common exempt job titles are “executive”, “professional” and “administrative”.

-*New rules increasing this salary amount were set to go into effect on 12/1/16 but have been delayed by a lawsuit brought by several states.
-Please see this page for the latest updates.If ANY of the following describe your employer’s pay scheme, currently or within the past few years, you are likely owed back pay:
+* The Department of Labor under the Obama Administration increased this salary amount to $913 per week effective 12/1/2016; however, this increase was blocked by a court ruling.
+The Trump Administration is now reconsidering these changes and appears to favor a lower minimum salary amount.
+Please see this page for the latest updates..If ANY of the following describe your employer’s pay scheme, currently or within the past few years, you are likely owed back pay:

 What to do